rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

 Also it is **important to double check that your infrastructure layer** such as reverse-proxy (Nginx/Apache/etc.), network layer, firewall, etc. does not perform any of the above problematic issue.

+Make sure that the Notification URL **can be reached from Public Internet**.
+Midtrans **cannot send notifications to localhost**, URL protected with authorization or password, URL behind VPN, unusual destination port, and so on.
+You may also need to make sure the [following IP address](/en/technical-reference/ip-address#notification-ip-address) is not blocked from your infrastructure.

 <details open>
 <summary><b>Inspect & Reproduce HTTP Notification Sending Process</b></summary>
 <article>